-- Invite a person living with dementia to speak about his or her personal experience. - Speak and share materials about the Alzheimer's crisis, dementia, brain health and clinical trial opportunities. - Become a Dementia Friend at www.dementiafriendsusa.org.
+- Invite a person living with dementia to speak about his or her personal experience. - Speak and share materials about Alzheimer's disease and other forms of dementia. - Share BrainGuide by UsAgainstAlzheimer's, a first-of-its kind platform offering private memory questionnaires, tailored brain health resources and education in English and Spanish. - Become a Dementia Friend at dementiafriendsusa.org.